alma-cdk/domain/README.md

   subdomain: 'foobar', // optional subdomain, can be multilevel });

-const distribution = new Distribution(this, 'Distribution', {
+const distribution = new cloudfront.Distribution(this, 'Distribution', {
   defaultBehavior: {
     origin: new origins.S3Origin(myBucket),
   },